scalar-labs/scalardb/schema-loader/README.md

   - Pass the options without a Scalar DB configuration (Deprecated).

 Note that this tool supports only basic options to create/delete/repair/alter a table.
-If you want to use advanced features of the database, please alter your tables after creating them with this tool.
+If you want to use the advanced features of a database, please alter your tables with a database specific tool after creating them with this tool.

 # Usage